ericwilk/playground/youaredoingitwrong/additions_to_avoid_broken_links/microcontroller_solder_fail/README.md

 Verbatim, it's "No solder required."

-Those pins aren't going to magically attach themselves and conduct (well maybe if you tilt the board at the right angle and never move it, preferably in a sealed container without tempature fluctuations that doesn't ever move and maeby gas with N2 for an inert atmosphere.
+Those pins aren't going to magically attach themselves and conduct (well maybe if you tilt the board at the right angle and never move it, preferably in a sealed container without tempature fluctuations that doesn't ever move and flush with N2 for an inert atmosphere.
 You get the idea).

 This makes no sense.